openSUSE/obs-service-node_modules/README.md

 ## As OBS service

+This method runs the download of NPM modules on server side

 - Make sure to put the `package-lock.json` next to the spec file.
 - Add the following lines to the spec file:
    ```